DeclanChidlow/vale.rocks/src/photography/fungus-on-log-side.md

 description: A fungal growth on a moss-covered log.
 alt_text: A closeup of a wavy brown mushroom on the side of a fallen log.
 The log is covered in brown and green moss, and the photo is very vibrant and saturated.
 pub_time: 2023-08-13
-location: Donnelly River WA, Australia
+location: Donnelly River, WA, Australia
 camera: Nokia G22
 focal: 4.0mm
 aperture: 1.8